Andrew-Chen928/CPSC121-09_SI/README.md

 <br>Lab: Thursday 5:30 - 7:20 PM, CS-104 Teaching Lab<br>

 ## SI session meeting time ##
-Mo/We 1:00 – 2:15 PM, ULC (second floor of Pollak library)I will be here at least 20 ~ 15 minutes before the session start.
+Mo/We 1:00 – 2:15 PM, ULC (second floor of Pollak library), I will be there at least 15 ~ 20 minutes before the session start.
 You can always find me next to the window.

 ## Content of SI session ##
 I will also attend every lecture to make sure the content which professor go through.
 Then we will review all the topics in our SI session meeting.
 I may give you simple projects at the end of the meeting to confirm the understanding of your lecture.